andy-byers/CalicoDB/doc/doc.md

 tbopt.create_if_missing = true;

 // Create the table.
 Note that this table will not persist in the database
-// unless `Txn::commit()` is called prior to the transaction ending. s = txn->new_table(tbopt, "cats", table);
+// unless Txn::commit() is called prior to the transaction ending. s = txn->create_table(tbopt, "cats", &table);
 if (s.is_ok()) {
-    // `table` holds the address of the handle for the open table "cats".
+    // table holds the address of the handle for the open table "cats".
+    // The table handle is owned by txn, and will remain open until either
+    // txn is delete'd, or "cats" is dropped with Txn::drop_table().
+The
-    // "cats" will be open until the handle is delete'd.
+    // handle is owned by txn and must not be delete'd.
 }

 std::string value;